davidkpiano/gulp-sassport/README.md

-# gulp-sassport
+# Gulp-Sassport

 Gulp plugin for the [Sassport](https://github.com/davidkpiano/sassport) tool.
-It is a light wrapper for [gulp-sass](https://github.com/dlmanning/gulp-sass/).
+Gulp-Sassport is a light wrapper for [gulp-sass](https://github.com/dlmanning/gulp-sass/), so its usage is very similar to Gulp-Sass.

 ## Installation
 `npm install gulp-sassport --save-dev`